zhmcclient/python-zhmcclient/design/fake-client.rst

 Requirements
 ------------

-* Must avoid the need for a real HMC and still allow usage of the zhmcclient API.
+* Must avoid the need for an actual HMC and still allow usage of the zhmcclient API.
 * Both read-only and read-write operations must be supported.
 * Read-write operations must reflect their changes properly (i.e. they must be